mehulkar/mehulkar.com/source/blog/2017/05/how-i-debugged-the-last-thing.md

 I exit and re-enter my ssh session.
 I wait a few minutes.
 No luck.
 I'm not even sure how to Google for this situation.

-Then I remember something my old boss Andy said one time on the phone.
+Then I remember something my old boss Andy said one time on the phone to someone
+else:

-> "Yeah, the machine is out inodes.
-Can you add another disk?"
+> Yeah, the machine is out inodes.
+Can you add another disk?

 Oh yes! inodes are a thing!
 I don't *really* know what an inode is at this moment, but it has something to do with the number of files or the number of